adyork/lc-data-intro-forked/index.md

 > ## Prerequisites
 >
 > This lesson has no prerequisites.
-You will need a laptop and an internet connection to complete Episode 2.
+You will need an internet connection and a web browser.
 {: .prereq}